elgu-ucsd/hawaii-restaurant-analysis/README.md

   frameborder="0">
 </iframe>

 The distribution of word types in restaurant names shows that `has_food_word` and `has_dining_type_word` are the most common naming features.
-However, it is important to note that because these categories are manually defined, this plot should be interpreted broadly and only as a general classification of naming patterns rather than a precise or exhaustive measure.
+This suggests that restaurants are more likely to use names that directly communicate the food they serve or the type of establishment.

 <iframe
   src="assets/univariate_distribution_of_word_types.html"